Soul-Fire

 Soul-Fire (also known as Soul Fire) is a 1925 American silent drama film starring Richard Barthelmess and Bessie Love.
 It was directed by John S. Robertson and was based on the Broadway production Great Music (1924) by Martin Brown.

 The film was funded by Barthelmess through his Inspiration Pictures and released by First National Pictures.

 Plot

-Eric Fane (Barthelmess) leaves New York City and travels to Italy to study music composition.
-He then travels to Paris and Port Said, where he encounters women who inspire him to write new types of music.
-When he finally arrives in the South Seas, he meets Teita (Love), who inspires him to write the best music of all.
+Eric Fane (Barthelmess) leaves New York City to study music composition in Italy, defying his father's wishes that he return home and enter the business world.
+Encouraged by a sophisticated older woman, Eric travels to Paris, where he falls for a Russian princess.
+He begins composing popular songs that achieve commercial success, funding a lavish lifestyle.
+However, Eric grows weary of writing trivial music and dedicates himself to serious composition.
+The change leaves him in poverty, which the princess will not tolerate, and she abandons him.

+Eric drifts to Port Said, where he works as a pianist in a disreputable dancehall.
+After getting into a brawl with an intoxicated sailor, Eric shoots the man and takes on his identity.
+A sympathetic woman helps Eric escape aboard a vessel headed for the South Seas.
+Upon arrival, he deserts the ship and is discovered by Teita (Love), an orphaned English woman living alone.

+Eric and Teita fall in love and arrange to wed in a native ceremony.
+The night before their wedding, Eric notices a mark on her shoulder that he fears may be leprosy.
+Alarmed, he summons a Christian doctor.
+During the agonizing wait, Eric channels his emotions into composing a great concerto, finally achieving the artistic breakthrough he has sought throughout his travels.
+The doctor arrives and reassures them that Teita's condition is not leprosy.

+Eric's composition is later performed at a concert in London to widespread acclaim.
+The performance is structured around flashbacks depicting Eric's tumultuous journey.

 Cast

 Actors Helen Ware, Harriet Sterling, Edward LaRoche, and Leah La Roux were all cast members of the original play.

 Production

 Most interiors were filmed at deForest Studios in Manhattan.
 Exteriors for the South Seas were shot throughout Florida.
 An Italian restaurant in Manhattan served as the canteen for the production.